Clearing Criminal Records with Expungements And Seals

 - Your ability to obtain State Certification, such as teaching or nursing

 - Your ability to gain custody of your children

-I help clients whose criminal records are causing significant problems in their lives, or who just want a better job.
-Through meticulous preparation and ethical legal strategies, I have been able to give many of my clients a clean slate.
-When your criminal charge is expunged or sealed, in the eyes of the law, it's like the offense never happened, and you will no longer have to disclose your charge or conviction.
+At Madelyn Daley & Associates, we help clients whose criminal records are causing significant problems in their lives or who just want a better job.
+Through meticulous preparation and ethical legal strategies, we have been able to give many clients a clean slate.
+When your criminal charge is expunged or sealed, in the eyes of the law, it’s like the offense never happened, and you will no longer have to disclose your charge or conviction.

-Misdemeanor charges and convictions may qualify for either sealing or expungement or both.
+Misdemeanor charges and convictions may qualify for either sealing or expungement, or both.
 In addition, a felony charge that was dismissed or that did not otherwise lead to conviction may also qualify for expungement.
 While many felony convictions cannot be expunged or sealed, there are some exceptions, such as Class 4 Felony drug convictions.
-Contact me to discuss your specific legal situation.
+Contact us to discuss your specific legal situation.